 Teacher: Put your thumb up when you have an answer.
 Turn and tell your partner how many marbles Brad has now, and how you figured out the answer.

 We’d love to hear from you!
+How are number talks going in your classrooms?
 What are some of your favorite number talk activities?